 Ping don’t get into the same flashy advertising battles as some of the other major golf manufacturers.
-Their irons are found in the bags of Tony Finau, Bubba and Louis Oosthuizen, and these guys often go years without changing clubs.
+Their irons are found in the bags of Tony Finau, Bubba and Matt Fitzpatirck, and these guys often go years without changing clubs.
+Even Bryson Dechambeau now uses PING irons out of choice since leaving his contract with Cobra.

 So what's the big secret, and what are the most forgiving Ping irons?
 Let’s take a look at what they have on offer to try and solve these burning questions.
 Genevieve Ling uses Ping irons.